 The Valley of Castles is the famous bit of Charyn Canyon.
 Standing on top, looking down, it is an inspiring sight.
 Especially when the sun is low in the sky, the walls take on colours that are not their own, and eroded stone casts strange shadows on the valley floor.

 Walk down in the valley and feel the walls closing in.
 Near the river, a small lodge hosts those who enjoy comfort.
-If you enjoy camping, move on to the next canyon and put your tent up.
+If you prefer camping, move on to the next canyon and put your tent up.

 After a hair-raising descent (4×4 only), you reach the river valley at Temirlik canyon.
 Temir means iron, and this canyon is of the reddest iron red.